 Read below to learn more about our model of care and understand what makes Trailtalk's approach unique and accessible.

 Our signature walk and talks are experiential in nature.
 Literally.
 Nature is our setting and most important therapy tool.
 Trailtalk therapists choose interventions based on the unique needs of each client.
-We do mindfulness work, coping strategy skill building (CBT based), use solution focused techniques, and EMDR.
+We do mindfulness work, coping strategy skill building (often known as Cognitive Behavioral Therapy, or CBT), use solution focused techniques, and EMDR.

 Walking and talking is one therapy approach Trailtalk employs.
 It’s not suited for everyone, and is not appropriate for every type of therapy issue.
 Trailtalk therapists will discuss taking therapy off the couch with each client at the initial visit to determine if it is a treatment approach that works for them.

 Each Trailtalk location and type of session has its own fees.
 When you request an appointment, you will receive any applicable forms for that service and the cost of a session.
 Our sessions range from $150 - $300+, depending on the service and location.